Rismosch/ris_engine/README.md

 The current target platform is x86_64, both Windows and Linux.

 You also require an internet connection, to download dependencies from [crates.io](https://crates.io/).
 If you have an internet connection, you have everything you need and you can jump straight to [Installation](#Installation).
-If you do not have access to the internet, continue reading this section.
+If you do not have access to the internet, choose one of the following methods:

+### Method 1: cargo vendor

-You can get an archived repo on [my website archive](https://www.rismosch.com/archive), which contains all required packages.
-Alternatively, while you have internet access, you can download all dependencies with the following command:
+While you have internet access, you can download all dependencies with the following command:

     cargo vendor